|

 an unbending intellectual absolutism akin to medieval scholasticism.
 It

+is lethal to honest science.
 A couple of quotes from heretics that have left the movement: "the

 utopianism of the Left is a secular religion . . . .
 However sordid Leftist